-Candidates should have at least 2 years of relevant professional experience, have excellent judgment and discretion, and the ability to oversee significant projects.
+The ideal candidates would have at least 2 years of relevant professional experience.
 Qualified candidates will have a demonstrated commitment to advancing the public interest and to transpartisan, citizen-based social change, as well as a track-record of leadership.
 We’re looking for goal-driven and results-oriented individuals who have excellent verbal, writing and analytical skills, the ability to speak persuasively in a charged atmosphere, and enthusiasm for our work.

 Experience in state level political advocacy, grassroots organizing, fundraising is a bonus.

 The starting annual compensation range for this position is $32,000-$42,000 and depends on relevant experience and education.
+Candidates on the low end of directly relevant experience should expect to be on the lower end of this range; candidates on the higher end of relevant experience are likely to be on the higher end of this range.
 Maryland PIRG offers an excellent benefits package.
 Our benefits package may include medical, dental, and vision insurance for employees and dependents, needs-based student loan assistance, 401(k) plan with employer match, commuter benefit program, paid time off, parental leave and long-term disability insurance.
 We also offer an excellent training program and opportunities for advancement.

 Things to know when you apply